moj-analytical-services/OPG/README_DEPUTYSHIP.md

 ## Data Sources
-The response from Stuart Stach was suggesting that the deputyship data is now being recorded in Sirius .
-Previously I had noted that deputyship “orders” had been recorded in the Sirius data that we received but this no longer seems to be the case, and what was recorded was not the level of detail previously available from CASREC (the database that previously captured deputyship data).
+The new deputyship data is now being recorded in Sirius.
+Previously, the deputyship “orders” had been recorded in the Sirius data that we received but this no longer seems to be the case, and what was recorded was not the level of detail previously available from CASREC (the database that previously captured deputyship data).

 For the previous data, please look at a file called “order1” derived from CASREC to give you an indication of the data fields actually required.
  What is needed is to go back to Stuart and others and obtain all of the data required to update the model.

 We would need to find useful information like when the order was made whether it's still active or not and we could work out the age of a **P: Protective People**.